AyishathNahda/E-commerce_Follow_Along/README.md

 This milestone sets the stage for further development and deeper exploration of e-commerce functionalities in upcoming sessions.

+## Milestone 2: Project Setup and Login Page
+In this milestone, we focused on setting up the initial front-end structure and implementing the login page for the application.
+Key achievements include:

+### Front-End Framework:
+- Set up the React framework with Vite for a fast and modern development experience.

+### Folder Structure:
+- Organized the src folder to include separate directories for components, pages, and assets to improve scalability and maintainability.

+### Login Page Implementation:
+- Developed a basic login page (Login.jsx) that includes a user interface for email and password input.
+- Incorporated validation logic to ensure proper user input.

+### Routing:
+- Implemented React Router for navigation and created routes for the login and signup pages.

+### Styling:
+- Added basic styling using CSS (App.css) to ensure a clean and user-friendly design.

+### Git Integration:
+- Added the new files to version control and committed progress to the GitHub repository.

+This milestone lays the groundwork for creating the front-end interface and interaction logic for the application.

 ## Milestone 3: Project Setup for Backend
 In this milestone, the foundational backend structure for the e-commerce application was successfully established.
 Key achievements include: